hnefatl/dissertation-project/journal.md

 rename them because that's syntactic alterations when the dependency is semantic (renaming `foo` in `foo = all foo` will rename the 2nd `foo` although it refers to a different function).

+Don't support functors/monads :( Anything using higher order kinds is broken, as we can't carry kind information in unification.
+Some progress was made on the `higher-order-kinds` branch.
+Would probably have worked if used a constraint generation approach, but with the "solve constraints while processing" approach taken originally, seems too complicated now.

 ## Optimisations

 Lambda/let lifting is super useful because we can't do applications where arguments are constructors: `foo True True`